yangliu1333/DeliveryApp/README.md

 * Frontend stack: J2EE Servelet, JSP, Bootstrap
 * Backend stack: Spring Boot, Spring Cloud, Spring Data, Rabbit MQ (or other AMQP), MySQL (or other RDBMS), MongoDB (or other NoSQL), Docker, and Redis.

-- Spring Boot will be serve as stand-alone REST microservice.
+- Spring Boot will be served as stand-alone REST microservice.
 - Spring Cloud will be used for registration and discovery for REST microservices.
 - Spring Data will replace traditional ORM to serve as lightweight database access layer.
 - Redis serve as a cache layer for popular data in RDBMS to provide quick access to restaurant listing and menu items listing.